SorenBlattBendtsen/sorenblattbendtsen.github.io/_posts/2023-03-21-assignment2.markdown

 ## Dataset exploration

 The initial dataset consisted of 36 columns and  2215024 rows.
 The table below provides a quick reference to the essential features and qualities we used.
-By examining these elements, you can gain a better understanding of the structure and relevance of the dataset, allowing for more effective data analysis and interpretation.

 | Column Name | Definition | Type | Scale |
 |----------|----------|----------|----------|
 | IncidNTnUM | Incident Number: The number issued on the report, sometimes interchangeably referred to as the case number  | Integer  | Continuous |